-- o Verify that the contractor's systems and procedures function in accordance with the systems description and contract provisions and provide reports that accurately reflect contract task progress; - o Review internal contractor management control reports that support external reporting; - o Identify and discuss with the contractor any aspects of the operating systems that may differ from the systems description and contract requirements, and agree on corrective action to be taken; and - o Agree on how contractor proposed changes to the management control systems will be processed.

-c.
-After the visit, the DOE Project Manager should:

-- o Document systems operation by Criteria category and agreements on corrective actions to be taken by the contractor;
+- c.
+Acceptance Review.
+During the acceptance review, the DOE review team should verify the contractor's systems and procedures function in accordance with the systems description and contract provisions and provide reports that accurately reflect contract task progress.
+It should also review internal contractor management control reports that support external reporting and identify and discuss with the contractor any aspects of the operating systems that may differ from the systems description and contract requirements, and agree on corrective action to be taken.
+The team should also agree on how contractor proposed changes to the management control systems will be processed. - 3.
+Acceptance Review Report.
+After the acceptance review, the team chief should prepare the acceptance review report for the DOE project manager, which should document systems operation by CSCSC category and agreements on corrective actions to be taken by the contractor, if any.